Oil players join forces to develop ‘one of the largest CCS facilities in the North Sea’

 Lex de Groot, Neptune Energy’s Managing Director in the Netherlands, remarked: “CCS is crucial for achieving the Dutch climate goals for 2030.
 This cooperation agreement is a significant step in the development of the Neptune-operated L10 project which supports our strategy to go beyond net-zero and store more carbon than is emitted from our operations, scope 1, and sold products, scope 3, by 2030.”

-The UK-headquartered player informed that this agreement brings together the technical and commercial capabilities necessary to create “a robust carbon storage offering for industrial customers” in the Dutch sector.
+The UK-headquartered player says that this agreement brings together the technical and commercial capabilities necessary to create “a robust carbon storage offering for industrial customers” in the Dutch sector.

 “After the successful feasibility study, we can now combine our knowledge in the field of CCS with these parties.
 This next important step will enable us to jointly develop one of the largest CCS facilities in the North Sea.
 The reuse of our existing infrastructure means that, together, we can help achieve the climate goals, but also ensure this part of the energy transition becomes cleaner, cheaper and faster,” added de Groot.